UConn's 111-game winning streak ends, Miss St wins at buzzer - News 12 Now

 The Bulldogs (34-4) will play South Carolina for the national championship Sunday night in a matchup of two SEC teams.

-Now they’ve erased that defeat, beating UConn (36-1) — which had won the last four national championships — on the grandest stage in one of the sport’s greatest games.
+Now they’ve erased that defeat, beating UConn (36-1) on the grandest stage in one of the sport’s greatest games.

-UConn coach Geno Auriemma had a wry smile on his face after the final shot.
-There wasn’t much else he could do, another title suddenly beyond his grasp.
+“I don’t have to play them 100 times.
+Only have to beat them once,” Mississippi State coach Vic Schaefer said.
+“That is one heck of a basketball team, the greatest of all-time.
+But how proud am I of my kids?”

 Mississippi State led 64-62 before a replay review gave Katie Lou Samuelson the two free throws that tied the game.
 After a UConn turnover, William held the ball at the top of the key before dribbling to her right and pulling up for the shot, with the ball in the air when the buzzer sounded.

-The Bulldogs ran onto the court, piling up at center court while UConn players stood stonefaced.
-Mississippi State coach Vic Schaefer grabbed William in a bear hug, with former Mississippi State star Dak Prescott — the Dallas Cowboys quarterback — helping lead the cheers.
+The Bulldogs ran onto the court, piling up at center court while UConn players stood stone-faced.
+Schaefer grabbed William in a bear hug, with former Mississippi State star Dak Prescott — the Dallas Cowboys quarterback — helping lead the cheers in a sellout crowd.

+Prescott said he’d try to come back Sunday for the title game.

 UConn rallied from a 16-point deficit, its biggest during its NCAA record streak, to take a 59-56 lead in the fourth quarter.
-The teams were tied at 60 when the Bulldogs had a chance to win it in regulation, but William’s shot was blocked, sending the game into overtime.
+The teams were tied at 60 when the Bulldogs had a chance to win it in regulation, but William’s shot was blocked by Gabby Williams, sending the game into overtime.

+“Maybe we’re just not ready for this.
+Maybe we were ready for everything else, but maybe we’re just not mature enough for this,” Auriemma said.
+“Maybe all our young kids needed to experience this so that we can come back and really be ready for this.”

 Neither team scored much in OT with Teaira McCowan’s layup with 1:12 left in the extra session breaking a 62-62 tie.
 It was the lone basket for Mississippi State in OT until William’s game-winner.